Pension vs 401k: What's the Difference & Which is Better?

 But, I'm here to tell you it shouldn't be.
 In reality, retirement is a lot closer than you might realize, so it's important to start planning now to ensure you're able to build a comfortable, sustainable life that exists outside of a regular paycheck.

 Though there are many ways to plan for retirement, there is only one that will best suit your lifestyle.
-Before you dive into any investment options or strategies, take a few minutes to ask yourself some key questions about how you want to spend your days outside of the corporate world, like:
+Before you dive into any investment options or strategies, take a few minutes to ask yourself some key questions about how you want to spend your days outside of the corporate world, like what type of lifestyle you want to live, what activities you'd like to participate in, how much those things will cost you, and how much progress you've made toward the amount you hope to retire with.

 After considering these questions, then you can begin thinking about which type of qualified retirement plan is right for you.
 To get the conversation started, let's compare two popular plan options: a pension vs. 401k.